-As a rule of thumb, though, if your blockage lasts much longer than a week, you may want to get some help.
+As a rule of thumb, though, if your blockage lasts, you may want to get some help.

 When Should I Be Concerned About a Clogged Ear?

-You will probably begin to think about the reason for your blockage after about a couple of days.
+You will probably begin to think about the reason for your blockage after about a day.
 You’ll probably start thinking about what you’ve been doing for the last couple of days: for instance, did you get water in your ear somehow?